dotado5/MOJ-Backend/API_DOCUMENTATION.md

 - **Publication Control**: Posts can be published/unpublished
 - **Homepage Integration**: Latest post automatically appears
 - **Coordinators Page Integration**: Featured coordinator and all coordinators display properly
-- **Blog Page Integration**: Professional blog experience with full author details
+- **Articles Page Integration**: Professional articles experience with full author details
 - **Fallback Support**: Graceful handling when no posts/coordinators/authors exist
 - **Featured System**: One coordinator can be featured at a time with automatic management